-In 2016, Focus continued its positive momentum towards resuming production.
-During the year, your company invested \$8.817 million into its exploration programmes in Coolgardie and Laverton.
-In October, we were pleased to announce that the Bonnie Vale resources had been increased by 67% to 198,000oz and your company also announced the commencement of pre-feasibility studies on Bonnie Vale and Brilliant in Coolgardie.
+In 2017, Focus continued its positive momentum towards resuming production.
+During the year, the Company invested \$9.617 million (2016: \$8.817 million) into its exploration programmes in Coolgardie and Laverton.
+In October the Company announced the encouraging results of the pre-feasibility study into the potential restart of operations at Coolgardie.